pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 ## Using `pyln-client`

 Finally!
 This is what we've all been waiting for.
-The `pyln-client` library abstracts everything that is happenning in `basicplugin.py` into a few simple functions.
+The `pyln-client` library abstracts everything that is happening in `basicplugin.py` into a few simple functions.

-1. Import the library (make sure you set the path to your python)
+1. Import the library (**make sure you set the path to your python**)

 ```
 #! /path/to/python